NASA: Debris From India's Anti-Satellite Test Raised Threat To Space Station

 India's intercept of its own satellite created 400 pieces of orbital debris, Bridenstine said.

-"What we are tracking right now — objects big enough to track, we're talking about 10 centimeters [4 inches] or bigger —about 60 pieces have been tracked," he said.
+"What we are tracking right now — objects big enough to track, we're talking about 10 centimeters [4 inches] or bigger — about 60 pieces have been tracked," he said.
 "Of those 60, we know that 24 of them are going above the apogee of the International Space Station."

-Bridenstine went on to discuss the range of commercial activities that are planned for low-Earth orbit — from pharmaceutical to manufacturing enterprises — which could be put at risk by clouds of debris.
+Bridenstine went on to discuss the range of commercial activities that are planned for low-Earth orbit — from pharmaceutical to manufacturing enterprises — that could be put at risk by clouds of debris.

 "What we do know," he said, "is whatever it looks like, it's going to be scary."

-The U.S. currently tracks around 23,000 pieces of orbital debris, Bridenstine said, adding that tracking ability will be greatly enhanced by the planned "space fence," which could track between 200,000 and 500,000 pieces of debris.
+The U.S. currently tracks about 23,000 pieces of orbital debris, Bridenstine said, adding that tracking ability will be greatly enhanced by the planned "space fence," which could track between 200,000 and 500,000 pieces of debris.

 The next goal, he said, will be to reduce the dangers associated with those objects.